home-assistant/operating-system/Documentation/configuration.md

 The kernel module folder `/etc/modules-load.d` is persistent and you can add your config files there.
 See [Systemd modules load][systemd-modules].

+### Network

+You can manual add, edit or remove connections configs from `/etc/NetworkManager/system-connections`.

 [systemd-modules]: https://www.freedesktop.org/software/systemd/man/modules-load.d.html